 - Growing mobile market (opportunity)

 The ecological factors in Apple Inc.’s remote or macro-environment provide opportunities for business improvement.
-This aspect of the PESTEL/PESTLE analysis model highlights ecological trends and their impacts on business.
-In Apple’s case, the following ecological external factors are the most important:
+This aspect of the PESTEL analysis model highlights ecological trends and their impacts on business.
+In Apple’s case, the following ecological external factors are important:

 - Business sustainability trend (opportunity)

 - Energy efficiency trend (opportunity)

 The legal external factors in Apple’s remote or macro-environment create threats to the business.
-This aspect of the PESTEL/PESTLE analysis framework indicates the impact of laws or regulations on businesses.
-In Apple’s case, the following are the most significant legal external factors:
+This aspect of the PESTLE analysis framework indicates the impact of laws or regulations on businesses.
+In Apple’s case, the following are significant legal external factors:

 - Increasing privacy regulations (opportunity & threat)

-This PESTEL/PESTLE analysis shows that the majority of external factors in Apple’s remote or macro-environment provide opportunities.
+This PESTLE analysis shows that many external factors in Apple’s remote or macro-environment provide opportunities.
 Given its current industry position, the company can exploit these opportunities to expand its reach in the global information technology goods and services market.
-However, Apple must develop suitable strategies to effectively address the threats identified, especially those in the legal dimension of its remote or macro-environment.
-Based on this PESTEL/PESTLE analysis, it is expected that Apple will remain in its strong industry position.
-Nonetheless, the dynamics of the market and the presence of aggressive competitors could drastically change the company’s strategic position.
-In this context, it is of critical importance to further improve the strengths identified in the SWOT analysis of Apple Inc.
+However, the company needs strategic measures to address the threats, especially in the legal dimension.
+Based on this PESTLE analysis, it is expected that Apple will remain in its strong industry position.
+Nonetheless, the dynamics of the market and the presence of aggressive competitors can drastically change the company’s strategic position.
+In this context, it is of critical importance to further improve the business strengths identified in the SWOT analysis of Apple Inc.